confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 * TIMESTAMP usage in WHERE/GROUP/PARTITION clauses
 * Arithmetic and duration
 * New and updated UDFs
+* The deprecation of TIMESTAMPTOSTRING and STRINGTOTIMESTAMP should be stated and users should be directed to the TIMESTAMP type and the new set of UDFs.
 * We might want to add this into one of the quick-starts

 ## Compatibility Implications